Native American culture

 Usually these houses had multiple rooms and each one housed several familes from the same clan.

-Here are some pictures of earth lodges like
+Here is a website with some pictures of an earth house like

 the ones Deg Hit'an Indians used.
 Athabaskan people do not live in old-fashioned earth houses anymore, any more than other Americans live